jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_welcome.md

     </div>

-{% include tip.html content="The collections used by Spotlight Enterprise to monitor Hyper-V connections are documented at: [Collections](hyperv_collections.html)." %}
+{% include tip.html content="The collections used to monitor Hyper-V servers are documented at: [Collections](hyperv_collections.html)." %}